Hornets vs. Wizards Prediction & Picks - November 8

 Hornets Performance Insights

-- The Hornets rank 12th in the NBA with 116.3 points per game, but their defense has been less effective, ceding 121.7 points per game (fourth-worst in league).
+- The Hornets rank 12th in the NBA with 116.3 points per contest, but their defense has lagged behind, giving up 121.7 points per game (fourth-worst in league).

-- With 43.2 rebounds per game, Charlotte ranks 18th in the NBA.
-It cedes 43.7 rebounds per contest, which ranks 13th in the league.
+- Charlotte ranks 18th in the NBA with 43.2 rebounds per game this season.
+Meanwhile, it ranks 13th with 43.7 rebounds allowed per game.

 - The Hornets are averaging 26.8 assists per game, which ranks them 12th in the NBA in 2023-24.

-- In terms of threes, the Hornets are struggling, as they rank worst in the league in threes made (8.8 per game) and third-worst in three-point percentage (30.6%).
+- When it comes to three-pointers, the Hornets are struggling, as they rank worst in the league in treys made (8.8 per game) and third-worst in three-point percentage (30.6%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.